scottdonaldson/in_viewport/README.md

 inViewport(el); // returns true or false
 ```

 By default, `inViewport` returns `true` if at least 50% (vertically) of the element is in the viewport.
-This can be adjusted by passing in a configuration object instead of an `HTMLelement`.
+This can be adjusted by passing in a configuration object instead of an `HTMLElement`.

 ```
 inViewport({